-Diversity & Inclusion
+Diversity, Equity & Inclusion

 As core values of Washington University School of Medicine, diversity and inclusiveness fuel success in everything we do.

-Backed by a strong commitment from the dean of the School of Medicine dean and school leadership, and priorities and programs coordinated by the Office of Diversity, Equity and Inclusion, we are laying the foundation for a stronger, more diverse campus and community where everyone is welcomed, respected and supported.
+Backed by strong commitments from the School of Medicine dean and school leadership, and priorities and programs coordinated by the Office of Diversity, Equity and Inclusion, we are laying the foundation for a stronger, more equitable campus and community where everyone is welcomed, respected and supported.

-Supporting diversity and inclusion campuswide
+Dean’s commitment to diversity and inclusion »